 - Apply different tax brackets

-These are what I call “common knowledge of an insider.”
-You can learn these steps from AI if you’re not familiar with tax calculations.
-That’s more valuable than just having a final number.
 An online tax calculator gives you a number but doesn’t explain the steps.
-AI is a better tool if you’re more interested in learning how to fish than getting a fish.
+AI is a better tool in teaching you how to fish than giving you a fish.

 Learn the Nuts and Bolts